 • Resource consumption: The Istio data plane and control plane components require compute and memory resources to operate.
 As a result, they increase the overall resource consumption of your Kubernetes environment, and they may increase your infrastructure costs as well.

-• Learning curve: Although Istio features fairly good out-of-the-box configurations, getting the most out of the Istio gateway and service mesh requires advanced understanding of the Istio architecture and Istio tooling.
+• Learning curve: Although Istio features fairly good out-of-the-box configurations, getting the most out of the Istio gateway and service mesh requires an advanced understanding of the Istio architecture and Istio tooling.

 For a long time, Kubernetes admins tolerated these Istio disadvantages because the benefits that Istio provided – such as enhanced microservices visibility and security – outweighed the downsides, and service meshes like Istio were the only way to achieve those benefits.
 The downsides of Istio, in other words, were a necessary evil if you wanted to leverage the important functionality that Istio delivers.